voken1/docs/whitepaper/token_and_distribution_plan.rst

    to build more decentralized application services.

-Community and business 24.49%
+Business 12.49%
    By :ref:`business_fund_contract`.

-   It is used for exchange listing, community construction and maintenance, etc.
+   For exchange listing, business partners, etc.